surniaulula/wpsso-strip-schema-microdata/README.md

 <!-- about -->

-<p>The WPSSO Strip Schema Microdata (WPSSO SSM) add-on removes old Schema Microdata and RDFa markup from the webpage.
+<p>By default, the WPSSO Strip Schema Microdata (WPSSO SSM) add-on can remove old Schema Microdata and RDFa markup from the webpage.
 The settings page also allows for the optional removal of duplicate / conflicting Schema markup and meta tags from the webpage head or body sections.</p>

 <p>WPSSO SSM filters the webpage <em>dynamically</em>, allowing you to activate or deactivate the add-on to enable or disable the removal of old Schema Microdata, RDFa, and duplicate meta tags.
 The WPSSO SSM webpage filter is <em>very</em> fast - generally run in under 0.003 seconds.</p>